soixantecircuits/idle-vue/README.md

     cd node_modules
     git clone https://github.com/soixantecircuits/idle-vue.git
+    cd ..
+    npm install

 :wave: Usage
 ------------

-`idle-vue` is a Vue component meant to be used with Vue, vuex and webpack.
+`idle-vue` is a Vue component meant to be used with Vue, vuex and webpack or browserify.
+It can't be run as a node module (e.g. by running `node idle-vue`).

 ### Example

-    import IdleVue from 'idle-vue/Idle'
+    import IdleVue from 'idle-vue'

     const eventsHub = new Vue()